Response: Travel Writing As A Political Act

 Travel writing can be a powerful political act, as explored by LP writer Robert Reid and affirmed by our own Tim Patterson.

-In 2006, the great travel writer Robert Kaplan gave a seminal speech at the Columbia School of Journalism.
+IN 2006, THE great travel writer Robert Kaplan gave a seminal speech at the Columbia School of Journalism.

 Kaplan argued that mainstream journalism suffers from an obsession with soundbites, and that journalists should take time to steep themselves in the sort of local knowledge that only first-hand experience can provide.